3ll3d00d/beqdesigner/readme.md

 # bugs

+* filter errors
-* 1st order filters do nothing
+  * odd order high passes are wrong (because the 1st order is wrong)
+  * LR2/6/10/etc are wrong
 * multichannel export produces too many channels and the preview graph is borked

 # Freeze